campingtomz/Resume/README.md

 2011 to 2014: **IT Support Desk:** Pennsylvania State University
 * Managed and maintain Computer Center lab systems and networks for students and faculty
 * Provide user support for students and faculty for both personal and school affiliated computers
+* Communicated with students and faculty to assess technical issues and answers questions

+2014 - 2019: **IT Consulting:** Spidernet Technical Consulting
+* Designing, implementing, integrating, and maintaining technology solutions for 90 Companies
+*	Working directly with clients in order to perform hardware and software installations, maintenance, and on-going  troubleshooting with all products within the Companies  environment
+*	Working with internal company teams to develop software, environment upgrades, and network security for business and clients alike
+*	Creating and maintaining client environments, software guides, internal and external project, and company documentation

 >#### **```Professional Experience```**